ericcornelissen/svgo-action/test/fixtures/README.md

 file.
 When "svgo-action.yml" is converted to JSON it should match, exactly, the JSON data in _'svgo-action.json'_ .

-Similarly, the _'svgo-options.json'_ file has a special relation to the file found under the `filename` ".svgo.yml".
-In _'contents-payloads.json'_ this is a [YAML] file.
-When ".svgo.yml" is converted to JSON it should match, exactly, the JSON data in _'svgo-options.json'_ .
+Similarly, the _'svgo-vX-options.json'_ files have a special relation to the files found under the `filename` ".svgo.yml" and ".svgo.js".
+In _'contents-payloads.json'_ this is a [YAML]/JavaScript file.
+When ".svgo.yml"/ ".svgo.js" is converted to JSON it should match, exactly, the JSON data in _'svgo-vX-options.json'_.

 ## Example